Are You A Farmer In Nigeria? See How to Get Agric Loan From The CBN

 It is important you get more understanding about the CBN Agric Loan from bank officials before you apply for it.

 You should inquire if your bank also has any hidden charges attached to the scheme or not.
-In the meantime, you can explore the CBN’s official website for more information
+In the meantime, you can explore the CBN’s official website for more informationon the CACS loan and other related schemes that will boost your agro-based business.

 III.
 The other way to get an Agric loan from CBN without the aforementioned criteria is to be part of farmer’s cooperative society who are eligible to receive loan from the state government.